 What EVERYONE can do: VOTE!
 Make sure you’re registered to VOTE on-time, know your voting location, and know your voting date(s).
 Find your voting status and information here.

 Note: If you peacefully protest, please keep yourself and others safe from COVID19 by wearing a mask that covers your nose AND mouth.

 Keep in mind, this is not the same as previous demonstrations.
 Enough is enough.
 This has become an international movement.
 Not only does the Black community deserve equal protection and treatment, but we’re demanding it without apology.
 However, since this is a marathon we must maintain this energy.
 In order to run a marathon of this distance you need to know when and where to rest.
 You can’t pour from an empty cup or drive a car with an empty gas tank.
 This edition is created to uplift our community while achieving the calm we need to refill our mental and spiritual reserves to keep purposefully pursuing justice.

 A guide to finding your peace in the midst of storms

 A 20+ page journal with reflective prompts, affirmations, and positive Black imagery.

 Preview copy will be available again Jan.
 2, 2022.

 If you’re still on the fence, it’s time to hop off.
 The question is, which direction will you go?
 Here’s some additional resources that may help you have this conversation, especially around children: CNN/Sesame Street Racism Town Hall.

 There is another Self-Care Journal edition in the works.
-Click here to let us know the hardest part of self-care for you.
+Click here to let me know the hardest part of self-care for you.